Kaibu/ASM/README.md

 Currently able to monitor the following values:

+	- PID (process ID of the server instance)
 	- MEM (Amount of allocated physical memory)
-	- FPS (on a server this means simulation frames per second)
+	- FPS (on a server this means simulation cycles per second)
+	- FPSmin (the minimum FPS of the last 16 cycles, hist. graph only)
-	- CPS (Condition-evaluation Per Second)
+	- CPS (Condition-evaluation per Second)
 	- PL# (Number of alive player units)
 	- AI# (Number of alive local AI units)
-	- PID (process ID of the server instance)
 	- Name of the currently played mission (missionName)

 **Arma Server Monitor** consists of 3 components: